igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 Managing a migration of this scale means staying organized beyond just code.
 I use [**GitHub Projects**](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)
 —a flexible, deeply integrated tool for planning and progress tracking.
-I’ve put this to the test before, like in the [third major iteration](https://github.com/users/igor-baiborodine/projects/1) of my Campsite Booking API, where it broke down the work and made milestones visible.
+I’ve put this to the test before, like in the [forth major iteration](https://github.com/users/igor-baiborodine/projects/1) of my Campsite Booking API, where it broke down the work and made milestones visible.

 For the Insurance Hub, I chose a **Kanban** board.
 Kanban’s visual simplicity makes it perfect for a